 5. Good Product Images.
 I am sure you’ve heard how essential good photos are way too many times.
 I hope you’ve heeded this advice, because even though a good website is awesome, bad product images will make it hard to move inventory.
 Imagine me trying to sell you a 1988 Cutlass Ciera with the front smashed in for $50k because it has a rare Lamborghini engine in it.
 If you want that engine, this sounds ok so far, but there’s a catch – you can’t open the hood to confirm the engine is rare and not damaged.
 I doubt you would feel comfortable handing over $50k.
 Buying products online takes a lot of trust, and you can’t expect someone to hand over money if the photo looks like a scanned 1980s polaroid.
 If a professional photographer isn’t in your 2016 budget, there are things you can do yourself to get better quality photos.
 Optimizing your photos is important for SEO purposes as well.
 Make sure you save the photos correctly so that they do not increase your website’s loading time.
 This all ties back to number 1 again, and website speed is another element in Google’s algorithm.
 You want your website to load fast, not just for ranking reasons, but for the customer’s experience.
 I will leave a website if I wait too long for it to load.
 Call me a self-absorbed millennial, but I will not waste my time on a slow site – there are too many fish in the sea.
 Having proper alt tags, file names, and image site maps can help increase your ecommerce website’s exposure tremendously.
 Shopify has a great blog post that walks through quick tips and online tools to get you started.

 You need a great website to compete in today’s online market.
 Without a good first impression, it will be hard to generate income and turn your ecommerce business into the empire you’ve dreamed about.
-With the busy holidays behind us, take this time to get your website up-to-date and start 2016 off on the right foot.
+With the busy holidays behind us, take this time to get your website up-to-date and start the year off on the right foot.